Article written by Jackie Hunt Christensen.

 What drug treatments are commonly prescribed for pain?

 A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists are often the neurologist’s first weapon to alleviate Parkinson’s-related pain.
-Levodopa is used to treat many types of pain due to Parkinson’s because it treats the motor symptoms such as rigidity and A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful. that are causing them.
+The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. is used to treat many types of pain due to Parkinson’s because it treats the motor symptoms such as In Parkinson’s, stiffness of the arms or legs beyond what would result from normal aging or arthritis.
+Some people call it “tightness” in their limbs. and A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful. that are causing them.
 Other medicines called analgesics can also be used to treat pain.
 When talking with your doctor, it is critical to let her know about all of the medications you are taking– including over the counter drugs, herbs, vitamins and mineral supplements.
 Without complete information, your doctor may prescribe a drug that could have serious adverse effects.

 What non-drug therapies are used to treat pain?